 - Visit the amazing temples of the north-east – find out more in our Bali holiday guide here

 - Go on an ATV adventure around the nearby rice fields and forests

 After visiting the vibrant beaches of Kuta and Seminyak, we were surprised by how quiet Ubud was on an evening.
 Ubud is the type of place where everyone is active in exploration during the day and night-times are for winding down in the hotel, going out for a nice dinner and retiring to bed for an early morning start – at least that was our impression.

 Although Ubud doesn’t have the party atmosphere of elsewhere in Bali, that doesn’t mean that you can’t have a great night out and check out some cool bars, it just all depends on the evening and time of year for how busy it will be.
 All bars are located on the main two streets within walking distance of each other.
 Most are open until 1am depending on how busy it is, however some are open until 3am+ on busy weekends.

 - No Mas – No Mas is a classy cocktail bar with a great selection of drinks.
 It has an open rooftop where you can watch the sunset and daily live Latino music.

-- Laughing Buddha Bar – The Laughing Buddha is one of the most popular bars in Ubud and it can have a different atmosphere depending on how busy it is.
-Arrive around 9pm for live Salsa and Latino music or visit later on a weekend for an eclectic mix of dance music and a busy dance floor.
+- Laughing Buddha Bar – The Laughing Buddha is one of the most popular bars in Ubud.
+It can have a different atmosphere depending on how busy it is!
+Arrive around 9pm for live Salsa and Latin music or visit later on a weekend for an eclectic mix of dance music and a busy dance floor.